-- Bio-related research activities may involve manipulation of microbial, animal or plant cells. - The risks associated with these activities arise from the samples and /or the procedural requirements. - Adherence to standard microbiological techniques and using facilities suitable to the risk level of the pathogen helps to protect the researcher from laboratory-acquired infections.
+- To discuss the bio-related research activities that involves in manipulation of microbial, animal or plant cells. - To discuss risks associated with different activities arise from the samples and /or the procedural requirements. - To discuss the adherence to standard microbiological techniques and using facilities suitable to the risk level of the pathogen helps to protect the researcher from laboratory-acquired infections.

 1.2.
-Biosafety overview
+BIOSAFETY OVERVIEW